 - A Only the Leadership Board will exercise the following functions which require a unanimous vote in favour by all Constituent Authorities: - 1.
 The adoption of, and any amendment to or withdrawal of, any growth plan included in the Budget and Policy Framework. - 2.
 The adoption of, and any amendment to or withdrawal of, any local transport plan under section 108(3) of the Transport Act 2000. - 3.
 The approval of, and any amendment to, the NECA's annual budget. - 4.
 The setting of any transport levy under section 74 of the Local Government Finance Act 1988 and in accordance with regulations made thereunder. - 5.
 The allocation by the Leadership Board of local transport plan funding to the individual Constituent Authorities and Nexus, and the approval of all other capital and revenue matters relating to the NECA's transport budget save where such matters have been expressly delegated to another body. - 6.
 The approval of, and any amendment to or withdrawal of, growth schemes set out in any adopted Growth Plan including the local major schemes devolved funding. - 7.
 The approval of, and any amendment to or withdrawal of, borrowing limits, treasury management strategy including reserves, investment strategy and capital budget of the NECA. - 8.
-The approval of, and any amendment to or withdrawal of, such other plans and strategies as determined by the Leadership Board and included in the Budget and Policy Framework. - 9.
+The approval of, and any amendment to or withdrawal of, such other plans and strategies as determined by the Leadership Board and included in the Budget and Policy Framework. - B Other functions reserved to the Leadership Board which do not require a unanimous vote in favour by the Constituent Authorities include (but are not limited to): - 9.
 The transfer of any further functions by the Constituent Authorities to the NECA.